-Five years of wasted opportunities after the bus 'yatra', we are now prepared to accept the bus, rail and air connections between India and Pakistan as a huge began at the secretaries progress, although the same had existed prior to 1999.
-What went wrong was 'Kargil'.
-Later another opportunity offered at Agra was frittered away by an irresistible desire to appear tough and to show that there
+Five years of wasted opportunities after the bus 'yatra', we are now prepared to accept the bus, rail and air connections between India and Pakistan as a huge progress, although the same

-Islami activists were present in large numbers, obviously encouraged by their well-known handlers, to damage the cars of visiting dignitaries to the venue of dinner hosted by the prime minister of Pakistan for his Indian guest at Lahore Red Fort or to cause maximum disruption.
+Islami activists were present in numbers. obviously large encouraged by their well-known handlers, to damage the cars of visiting dignitaries to the venue of dinner hosted by the prime minister of Pakistan for his Indian guest at Lahore Red Fort or to cause maximum disruption.
 This time the COAS was master of the ceremonies and Jamaat-i-Islami was purring like a tame cat in the warm embrace of the LFO and the 17th Amendment.